Carissa Yip: 2023–2025

+Yip claimed her 4th US Women's title in October 2025.
+Despite losing her first match vs. Atousa Pourkashiyan, Yip finished with a final score of 8/11, including a stretch of scoring 6.5/7 to finish out the tournament.
+Yip becomes one of only 4 women to win 3 straight US Championships.

 FIDE ratings

 Notable games

-Carissa Shiwen Yip vs Alexander Vladimirovich Ivanov.
+Carissa Shiwen Yip vs Alexander Vladimirovich Ivanov (N.E.
+Open, 2014).
 Modern Defense: Standard Line (B06) 1-0.
 Ignoring a pin on the b-file, Yip earns her first win against a Grandmaster.

 Carissa Shiwen Yip vs Irina Krush, 2016 US Chess Championship (Women).
 Sicilian Defense: Kan.
 Yip defeats a six-time US Women's Champion.
 The final position contains a problem-like move.

 Education

-Yip graduated from Phillips Academy in 2022 and then attended Stanford University.
+Yip graduated from Phillips Academy in 2022 and then enrolled in Stanford University.
+She is majoring in Computer Science and Math and Computational Science.

 Television game show appearance

 Yip and former chess opponent Irina Krush appeared on a special primetime episode of The Price Is Right that aired on January 18, 2023.
-Yip never got out of Contestant's Row while Krush won a pricing game.
+Yip never got out of Contestant's Row while Krush won the Clock Game but failed to advance to the Showcases.